 A competent doctor and skilled attorney can be your greatest allies when seeking compensation for whiplash injuries.
 Seeing a doctor immediately after the accident—both for treatment and to have your injuries documented—can lend much-needed credence to your injury claim.
 Following the doctor's treatment plan and attending follow-up visits allows the doctor to continue to monitor and document your injuries.
 An attorney can find, gather and present evidence to support your claims.

-Are You Suffering From Whiplash Injuries Sustained in a Twin Cities Car Crash That Wasn't Your Fault?
-We Can Refer You to a Doctor and an Attorney Who Can Help
+We Can Refer You to a Minnesota Doctor and an Attorney Who Can Help Treat Your Whiplash

 Don't let bias and stereotypes about whiplash cheat you out of the damages you deserve.
-Our free referral service, 763-251-PAIN, can connect you with a doctor and a lawyer in the area who can help.
-Don't wait, call 763-251-PAIN today!
+Our free referral service, 763-251-PAIN, can connect you with a doctor and an experienced lawyer in the area who can help.
+Don't wait, fill our the contact form below or call 763-251-PAIN today!